 Aggregators are websites or platforms that give access to content that we have bought that may come from lots of different places.
 This mainly means our e-books, primary source material, archive and some statistical information.
 Examples of aggregators that we use are:

 Encyclopaedias, dictionaries, handbooks and other reference sources can help you find your way into your assignment reading or research or support your understanding of the processes behind academic study.
 They're also great if you need a quick definition or an overview of a subject.

 Examples of online reference works that we subscribe to are:

 When you use e-resources that Newman gives you access to, you must make sure that you're aware of any restrictions and conditions of use.

 You can see the licence terms for individual resources on our A-Z of databases.
 Under the resource, click on the 'Permitted Uses for this e-resource' link.
 You can also see the full licence of many of our e-resources on our Policies and Rules pages.

-Some licenses don't mention restrictions, for example whether the items can be linked to from Moodle; instead, the copyright statements shown on articles and journals when you access them, give details of what is allowed.
+Some licences don't mention restrictions, for example whether the items can be linked to from Moodle; instead, the copyright statements shown on articles and journals when you access them, give details of what is allowed.
 Please check these copyright notices.
-In the 'Permitted Uses for this e-resource' we have marked these as 'Maybe - check with library'.
+In the "Permitted Uses for this e-resource" we have marked these as "Maybe - check with library".

 You can't put links to articles into Moodle for some EBSCO content – you'll find any relevant copyright notices at the end of the HTML or PDF version of the article.
 For example - Harvard Business Review content in Business Source Premier, can't be used in Moodle and can't be linked to from Moodle.

-If you're unsure what you can and can't do for a particular resource, or want more information about licenses please contact the e-resources team
+If you're unsure what you can and can't do for a particular resource, or want more information about licences please contact the e-resources team